openshift/openshift-ansible/playbooks/openstack/configuration.md

 ### openshift-ansible Configuration

-In addition to the rest of openshift-ansible configuration, we will need to specify the node subnet, the routerand that we do not want any floating IP addresses.
+In addition to the rest of openshift-ansible configuration, we will need to specify the node subnet, the router and that we do not want any floating IP addresses.

 You must do this from inside the "bastion" host created in the previous step.